 Montana’s wide-open spaces and sweeping prairies are home to many large-scale ranches and landholders.
 But what is the largest ranch in Montana?
-The answer, The N Bar Ranch in Fergus County is the largest single ranch owned in the state of Montana.
+The answer is, The N Bar Ranch in Fergus County is the largest single ranch owned in the state of Montana.

 Cattle ranching has been big business in Montana since the mid-1800s.
 Montana is home to over 28,000 farm and ranch operations that cover 63% of the state’s land area.
 Agriculture is the state’s leading industry, with cattle being the largest commodity.